Skip to main content

 • “Fun game until you reach the jungle levels, which introduces an incredibly annoying mechanic.”

 • “Card Blast is pretty fun!
 The game has these cute little bamboo things and there's a catchy bus song.
 You can't let the cards reach it, or else you lose.
-Then you put the card into the little bamboo things, and after a while, you'll get a match.
+Then you put the cards into the little bamboo things, and after a while, you'll get a match.
 I love it!
 Can you make another game like this?”

 • “Music and sounds are incredibly annoying, and the settings are only available from the main menu - but new levels autostart, so you have to quit the level to shut off the noise.”